VzBoT3D/Goliath/Instructions/README.md

 - It is recommended to add some thermal paste/grease between the heatbreak and heatsink for better heat transfer.
 Do not use boron nitride as it will dry and make it really hard to remove heatbreak from heatsink.
 - You can add a heat insulation sleeve if you like to give more protection of the nichrome wire that sticks out:
 - If you run the Vz-Hextrudort CNC version with the Vz-Printhead, the PTFE tube between Goliath and Hextrudort should be 22mm long
-- Make sure everything is tighten properly and once you have it mounted and ready, do 2-3 heat cycle then tight the nozzle to 1.5nm (If you do not have a torque wrench, make sure you do not overtight the nozzle to damage thread on the copper heat block)
+- Make sure everything is tighten properly and once you have it mounted and ready, do 2-3 heat cycle then tight the nozzle to between 1.2-1.4 nm (If you do not have a torque wrench, make sure you do not overtight the nozzle to damage thread on the copper heat block)

+## Nozzle and Heatbreak:
+Nozzle:
+- Always heat the hotend before removing nozzle (Retract/unload filament before removing nozzle).
+If you do not heat it, harden plastic inside inside the hotend will make it very hard to unsrew, and you can damage the hotend/nozzle
+- Always torque the nozzle after you have heaten the hotend.
+Torque required is between 1.2-1.4 Nm.
+- You can use this [tool](https://www.thingiverse.com/thing:4738816)

+Heatbreak:

+Same applies for heabreak.
+To remove the heatbreak, you will have to heat the hotend first to melt the plastic inside first.
+This can be challenging.
+Wear protective gloves to avoid burning yourself.
+  - remove the hotend from the the printhead
+  - remove the  Pt1000 sensor
+  - remove the sock
+  - unscrew the 3 M2 screws to remove the heatsink
+  - once heatsink is removed and heatbreak is accessible, use a heatgun, or a blow torch (be careful not to heat it too much if you use a propane torch).
+You want to bring it hot enough to break loose the plastic inside, and it will be easier to unscrew.
+If you don't have a heatgun or a blowtorch, you can connect the Goliath back to the printer and heat it from the printer.
+Hold the Goliath by the wire doing so.
+  - Use a 5.5mm wrench or adjustable one.
+(There is one provided with the Goliath, but if you can use a better one one that has larger contact, it will give better grip.)
+And use a 9mm wrench to hold the heatblock.
+This will be tricky, but with care it should unscrew relatively easy.
+  - install the new heatbreak.
+Use 1.0-1.2 Nm

 ### High temp Wire sleeve:
 - https://amzn.to/3G2ARA9